junxit/us-congress-bills-119/metadata.md

 - 2025-07-01 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz without amendment and an amendment to the title.
 With written report No. 119-34.
 - 2025-07-01 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz without amendment and an amendment to the title.
 With written report No. 119-34.
 - 2025-07-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 109.
+- 2025-09-10 — Passed Senate without amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6547-6549; text: CR S6547-6549)
+- 2025-09-10 — Passed/agreed to in Senate: Passed Senate without amendment and an amendment to the Title by Unanimous Consent.